-The biggest airport in Argentina is located in Ezeiza, 32km (20 miles) from the centre of the city of Buenos Aires.
-Most long-haul international flights arrive and depart from here, a long with some domestic and regional flights.
+The biggest airport in Argentina is located in Ezeiza, 32km (20 miles) from the centre of Buenos Aires city.
+Most long-haul international flights arrive and depart from here, along with some domestic and regional flights.
 The journey from the airport to the centre of the city takes about 50 minutes.

 Located in the city itself, in the Palermo neighbourhood, this airport is within 25 minutes of the main hotels in Buenos Aires.
 It serves mainly domestic flights and flights to neighbouring countries.

 Located 18km (11 miles) from the city, El Palomar Airport began serving a range of low-cost domestic flights to destinations throughout Argentina in 2018.

 The Terminal de Omnibus de Retiro, or Retiro coach station, provides hundreds of coach services to destinations in Argentina and other Latin American countries.
 Long-distance bus travel is common in Argentina and most coach companies offer very comfortable "cama-ejecutivo" (executive bed) class seats, and often provide food on long-distance services.
 Dozens of companies operate from the coach station.
 Tickets can be bought at the booths on the upper floor, at authorised vendors in the city, or online.
 If in doubt, ask for help at our Tourist Assistance Center at unit 83.